atilla777/rism/README.md

 This application can help you to manage information  related to information security (it is like ERP for information security business process).

-At now project is not finished yet (but already can be used - if your know whot do you do).
+At now project is not finished yet (but already can be used - if your know what do you do).

-What already realeased:
+What already released:
 * Organizations management

 * Contacts management